oroinc/documentation/user_guide/channel_guide.rst

 created for each of these projects and assigned to a B2B Customer named *Home2Go*.
 The B2B Customer is assigned to the *Home2Go* Account.

-For smaller purchases that do not require long negotiations and many-page agreements, Home2Go's managers have purchased materials from the John&Sons Magento store.
-A specific Web Customer was created for each of the managers' account (Magento users).
-However, all of these Web Customers were assigned to the *Home2Go* account (the same as for the B2B Customer).
+Home2Go's managers have also purchased materials from the John&Sons Magento-based store.
+A specific Web Customer was created for each of the managers' accounts (Magento users).
+All of these Web Customers were assigned to the *Home2Go* account (the same as for the B2B Customer).

-During a current project in Texas, construction engineers were missing some necessary equipment and addressed the retail outlet to purchase it.
+During a project in Texas, construction engineers were missing some necessary equipment and addressed the retail outlet shop to purchase it.
 They have bought most of what they needed and ordered the rest.
-Customer Identities were created for each of the engineers and details on the goods purchased and ordered were saved.
-All these Customer Identities were assigned to the *Home2Go* account, as well.
+Customer Identity records were created for each of the engineers and details on the goods purchased and ordered were saved.
+All the Customer Identities were assigned to the *Home2Go* account, as well.

-Account record is rather many-fold, and the screenshot show only a part of it:
+Account record is rather many-fold, and the screenshot shows only a part of it to give you the filling of a 360% customer data view John&Sons' managers have received:

 .. image:: ./img/channel_guide/Screenshots/channels_multi_ex.png